These courses are provisional. Details about registration will be forthcoming.

 How have conversations about race changed over the last few years?

-How is the idea of racial hierarchy woven into the fabric of The United States of America?
+How are racial hierarchy and racism woven into the fabric of The United States of America?

-How does it shape our daily life and our sense of self?
+How does race shape our daily life and our sense of self?

 How does it structure inequality in our society?

-What are the social and historical processes that have shaped our understandings of race and ethnicity?
+What are the sociohistorical processes that have shaped our understandings of race and ethnicity?

 By the end of this course, students should be able to: